spidasoftware/format/README.md

    * Make sure the command does not create a backup file.
 The program already has an option to do that.
    * A newline must be the last character of both config files.

-## Modifying the java or groovy formatters
+## Modifying the Java or Groovy Formatters

 If you would like to make changes to the Eclipse formatter preferences, you will need to install the following on your computer:
    * A recent version of the Java runtime environment and the JDK